 Yeah Hostel Barcelona is focused on luxury accommodation for a backpacker.
 Centrally located (just a 10 min. walk from famous landmarks like La Sagrada Familia and Casa Battló), this hostel is a great option for the solo traveller who likes things immaculate, fresh, and innovative.

-The rooms range from 4-6 bed dorms (mixed or separated by gender), ranging in price from €24 – 27.
+The rooms range from 4 to 6-bed dorms (mixed or separated by gender), ranging in price from €24 – 27.

 Recommended by Debbi from My Debstinations